HUDSON, NY: OUR FAVORITE THINGS TO DO

 Hudson

-Ski season runs from November to April in Upstate New York with the peak months being January, February, and March.
+Ideal for winter weekends and holiday stays.
+Ski season runs from November through April, with peak months in January, February, and March.

 Catamount Mountain Resort — 35 minutes